28 of the Most Effective Ways to Increase Productivity in a Dental Office

 After adding a bonus system to your office, be sure to share the results with the entire team regularly.
 If the practice is doing well and employees are reaching their targets, provide a bonus incentive.

-Staff achievements can also be promoted within the practice, on the website, and dental practice's social media accounts.
+Staff achievements can also be promoted within the practice, on the website, and the dental practice's social media accounts.
 This is great content for social media and shows that your office is improving productivity, efficiency, and growth over time.

 20. Organize Team-Building Activities